Written by Connor Harrison

-Salary benchmarking, also called compensation benchmarking, is a process where internal job descriptions are matched to similar external jobs to identify the market pay rate for each position.
+Salary benchmarking, also called compensation benchmarking, is a process by which compensation professionals match internal jobs and their descriptions to similar jobs and descriptions in a salary survey or other source of market pay data, in order to identify the market pay rate for each position.

 How you choose to price your jobs will determine how you pay your employees.
 Many organizations target the market’s 50th percentile or lower when pricing.
 This may help save money and allow room for salary negotiation while still paying new hires equitably.
 However, you may determine that this approach doesn’t always fit your pay philosophy, recruiting and retention goals, or budget.

 As you begin to price the jobs in your organization, consider grouping similar jobs together to drive additional analysis and improved decision-making around prices for all jobs in the group.
 Ultimately, the salary benchmarking process will feed directly into your organization’s pay structures, allowing you to maintain externally competitive and internally equitable pay over time.

 Download our white paper and learn how organizations across the country are using market data, internal analytics, and strategic communication to establish an equitable pay structure.